DataShades/rekognition/README.md

 # What you'll need

-1. You will need to create an S3 bucket
+1. An S3 bucket
+2. An instance with IAM permissions
+...Either via an IAM role attached to the instance (the simplest option), or;
+...Access/Secret keys in environment variables or saved within an AWS credentials file in your HOME directory ...For more information, see http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#credential-profiles
+3. IAM permissions should allow:
+...Put/Get/List objects within the S3 bucket.
+...Access to Rekognition functions
-2. A server with PHP 5.6+ and ImageMagick
+4. A server with PHP 5.6+ and ImageMagick

 # How to use